jlewin/threethumbs/README.md

-ThreeThumbs - A system consisting of:
+ThreeThumbs is a browser driven, batched, screenshot system intended for capturing page images for use in thumbnails or web archives.
+It primarily consists of:

-  - a client side browser automation piece capable of navigating to target pages, capturing visible content and posting the results to the output url.
+  - a client side browser automation piece capable of navigating to target pages, capturing visible content and posting the resulting images to the specified capture url
-  - a node.js application capable of delivering the target pages to acquire as well as storing the captured results
+  - a node.js application which delivers the configuration data that describes which urls should be captured, as well as the url to post the captured results to

-In its current form the client application has hard coded logic and data for the urls to hit and post to.
-This implementation detail should be decoupled and changed to a model where the client navigates to a url on the node.js piece that lists packages detailing the pages to collect and the target url to post the results to.
-This would allow provide the flexibility originally envisioned but not tackeled in the first iteration.
+  - a node.js application which receives the posted images and stores them for thumbnail generation
+  - (soon) a node.js application which generates the desired thumbnails after receiving the captured images

+This package includes Silk Icons developed by Mark James and available at http://www.famfamfam.com/lab/icons/silk/ ([creativecommons 2.5](http://creativecommons.org/licenses/by/2.5/))